A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Vector-host model with static protective behaviour

 which implies that $I_{P}(t)\to 0$ as $t\to+\infty$.
 The claim follows by applying the same reasoning to $I_{NP}$, and by noticing that $I_{P}(t),I_{NP}(t)\to 0$ implies $I_M(t)\to 0$. \end{proof}

-In the remainder of this section, we investigate how partial protective behaviour affects the final size of the epidemic.
-Note that, in general, determining final size relations even for simple vector-borne epidemic models is not an easy task.
-Indeed, to our knowledge, these aspects have only been investigated in some recent papers \cite{brauer2017, brauer2019} (see also \cite{gimenez2023final}), where the authors obtained some approximate formulas, providing lower and upper bounds; see also \cite{PuglieseReview} for a discussion on this.
-We also refer the interested reader to the recent papers \cite{magal2016final, magal2018final}, in which the authors study final size relations for multi-group SIR models without (both vector and host) demography.
+In the remainder of this section, we investigate how partial protective behaviour affects the final epidemic size.
+Note that, in general, deriving final size relations even for simple vector-borne epidemic models is not straightforward.
+Indeed, to the best of our knowledge, these aspects have only been investigated in a few recent papers by~\cite{brauer2017, brauer2019} (see also~\cite{gimenez2023final, tsubouchi2019calculation}), where the author derives approximate formulas that provide lower and upper bounds.
+See also~\cite{PuglieseReview} for further discussion.

-Given the above discussion, in this section, we will resort to numerical simulations to explore the effect of protective behaviour on the epidemic final size.
-In particular, we plot $Y_P, Y_{NP}$, the relevant sum $Y_H:=Y_P+Y_{NP}$, and the fractions taken over each subgroup $Y_P/p$ and $Y_{NP}/(1-p)$, for $Y\in \{I, R\}$.
-Then, we look at the (numerically approximated) limits which represent the total size of the epidemic ($R^\infty_H$) and the final sizes in each subgroup ($\hat R^\infty_{NP},\ \hat R^\infty_{NP}$), respectively.
+In this section, building on the discussion above, we use numerical simulations to explore the effect of protective behaviour on the final epidemic size.
+In particular, we plot $Y_P,\, Y_{NP}$, together with their sum $Y_H:=Y_P+Y_{NP}$, as well as the fractions within each subgroup, $Y_P/p$ and $Y_{NP}/(1-p)$, for $Y\in \{I, R\}$.
+We then consider the (numerically approximated) limits